-While knowledge relating to cannabis treatment is still in its infancy, there nonetheless exists a wealth of information about the medical conditions that have been demonstrably improved by the vaping of CBD.
+While knowledge relating to cannabis treatment is still in its infancy, nonetheless there exists a wealth of information about the medical conditions that have been demonstrably improved by the vaping of CBD.
 Here is a (non-comprehensive) list.
 Happy vaping!

 CBD has been utilized by patients suffering from a number of different cancers -- including breast cancer, colon cancer, prostate cancer, and brain cancer, among many others -- for several reasons.
-On the one hand, patients have found that cannabis use also helps quell the nausea and pains that stem from chemotherapy.
+On the one hand, patients have found that cannabis use also helps quell nausea and pains that stem from chemotherapy.

 Beyond helping with the effects of chemotherapy, however, CBD has also been found to be effective in treating -- and even combating -- the cancer itself.
 As vigilante medicine man Rick Simpson has found, for example, the use of cannabis by cancer patients often results in the patient’s cancer completely disappearing.